-Admission and re-enrollment to SBCS is at the discretion of the administration and/or school board.
+Admission and reenrollment to SBCS is at the discretion of the administration and/or school board.
 Students may be denied enrollment if they do not meet the academic, separational or behavior standards outlined in this handbook.
-Students may also be denied re-enrollment if parents and/or other adult caregivers are uncooperative with or unsupportive of administrators and/or the written and unwritten policies of the school.
-Students of families who bring legal action against SBCS will only be re-enrolled with the approval of the school board.
+Students may also be denied enrollment if parents, or other adult caregivers are uncooperative with administrators and/or the written and unwritten policies of the school.
+Students of families who bring legal action against SBCS will only be reenrolled with the approval of the school board.